 An introduction to best-practice, research-based methods of teaching and learning mathematical processes to include problem solving, reasoning, communication, making connections and representations to the real life experiences for student learning.
 Curriculum, instruction, assessment, diagnosis and evaluation strategies introduced in the areas of numbers/operations, algebra, geometry, measurement, data analysis, and probability.
 Integration of technology and classroom management as it applies to math methods included.
-Prerequisites: MATH 1310, EDUC1400, and junior standing.
+Prerequisites: Admittance into Teacher Education, unless part of an approved Liberal Studies Program.
 Co-requisite: EDUC3540.